-A bill of materials can cover the smallest of assemblies to large machinery and equipment.
-The latter can consist of many smaller BoMs, containing every part within an individual component.
-BoMs can be used as a picklist of all items issued for production and when documented correctly, they also serve as a helpful tool for costing finished products.
+A Bill of Materials can cover the smallest of assemblies to large machinery and equipment.
+The latter can consist of many smaller BOMs, containing every part within an individual component.
+BOMs can be used as a picklist of all items issued for production and when documented correctly, they also serve as a helpful tool for costing finished products.

-Example of a bill of material
+Example of a Bill of Materials

-A bill of materials is hierarchical in nature.
+A Bill of Materials is hierarchical in nature.
 The finished product ranks at the primary level with subassemblies, components, and other parts at lower levels of importance.
 For example, a single-pane aluminium window sits at the highest level while subassemblies and other modules are listed in subsequent levels:

 The itemised bill of materials would include every aspect of the window assembly down to packaging and even the safety sticker for the glass pane.

-Why is a bill of material important?
+Why is a Bill of Materials important?

-BoMs are important because they provide businesses with a complete and accurate picture of the inventory stock required and all the processes associated with creating a single product.
-In manufacturing a BoM provides a description of the individual components used in production and the relationship between each of those individual parts.
+BOMs are important because they provide businesses with a complete and accurate picture of the inventory stock required and all the processes associated with creating a single product.
+In manufacturing a BOM provides a description of the individual components used in production and the relationship between each of those individual parts.
 In addition, it can include detail of the tools and equipment required for assembly, sub-assembly and any other consumables needed for the manufacture of a final shippable product.

-BoMs are essential tools for eliminating problems in any company that runs lean and continuous improvement processes.
+BOMs are essential tools for eliminating problems in any company that runs lean and continuous improvement processes.
 They help to reduce errors such as ordering the wrong part or the wrong quantities or similar issues that can lead to costly downtime and production delays.

-What does a bill of materials include?
+What does a Bill of Materials include?

 - Quantity – the number of parts to be procured or manufactured should be specified for each assembly.
-Quantity is a primary requirement of any BoM
+Quantity is a primary requirement of any BOM

-- Unit of measurement – to ensure that exact quantities are ordered a BoM should specify the unit of measure for each quantity.
+- Unit of measurement – to ensure that exact quantities are ordered a BOM should specify the unit of measure for each quantity.
 For example, per-unit, lengths, litres, inches, grams, kilograms, square-feet, and cubic-feet

-- BoM level – the BoM level specifies the number or ranking for each part to help identify all the elements of the BoM, whether single or multi-level
+- BOM level – the BOM level specifies the number or ranking for each part to help identify all the elements of the BOM, whether single or multi-level

-- Part number – a unique part number is assigned to each item for easy reference and for effortless tracking of each part
+- Part number – a unique part number (SKU) is assigned to each item for easy reference and for effortless tracking of each part

 - Part name – the unique name of each item combined with a specific part number helps to identify the item easily and effectively

-- Raw material – the BoM should specify the exact quality or type of essential raw material required in the manufacturing process to produce a finished product
+- Raw material – the BOM should specify the exact quality or type of essential raw material required in the manufacturing process to produce a finished product

 - Description – each part should have a suitable description of the part to help distinguish it from similar parts

-- Notes – the notes simply provide any additional information relevant to the BoM save for the description of parts
+- Notes – the notes simply provide any additional information relevant to the BOM save for the description of parts

-- Images – having images or diagrams of the product being produced, provides a visual representation to help easy understand each component and to cross-reference the BoM details with the image
+- Images – having images or diagrams of the product being produced, provides a visual representation to help easy understand each component and to cross-reference the BOM details with the image

 - Procurement method – this identifies whether the required part or inventory is purchased externally or manufactured internally

-Benefits of an effective bill of material
+Benefits of an effective Bill of Materials

 The primary benefit of a bill of material is that it identifies all the inventory stock, including raw materials, subassemblies, components, and parts necessary to create a single finished product.
 This, therefore, ensures greater, more efficient inventory control.

-A BoM helps to identify avoidable waste.
+A BOM helps to identify avoidable waste.
 When they have complete knowledge of every component and step in the manufacturing process, operations teams can make proper trade-offs between time, cash flow, and inventory control throughout the life of a product.

 Manage production costs

-The BoM helps to identify the basic cost of components which, once component costs are known, businesses identify if it is more cost-effective to outsource or purchase assemblies externally than to manufacture internally.
+The BOM helps to identify the basic cost of components which, once component costs are known, businesses identify if it is more cost-effective to outsource or purchase assemblies externally than to manufacture internally.

 Information obtained through your Bill of Materials can feed directly into any management software system to further enhance operation efficiencies.
 They make the manufacturing process more cost-effective and aid decision-making.
 Having an all-inclusive measure of total assembly promotes informed decision-making and highlights areas for improved efficiency, quality enhancement, and improved cost-effectiveness.

 For companies that outsource manufacturing activities, having an accurate bill of materials is particularly important.
-A BoM for contract suppliers should be complete, accurate and reviewed at regular intervals to avoid cost blowouts and production delays.
+A BOM for contract suppliers should be complete, accurate and reviewed at regular intervals to avoid cost blowouts and production delays.

-How to prepare a bill of material in Excel
+How to prepare a Bill of Material in Excel

 - Create a new landscape orientated workbook in Excel.
 On the first page list all your main products and or projects including any subassemblies.
-The product number will reference the corresponding product bill of material that lists the BoM in detail.
+The product number will reference the corresponding product bill of material that lists the BOM in detail.
 Remember to always record the revision number and date of your product/project

-- Add column headings for your bill of materials.
+- Add column headings for your Bill of Materials.
 Headings should reflect all aspects of a part relevant to the completed project such as Part Number, Name, Description, Quantity, Units and Unit Cost

 - Format your columns.
 For example for unit costs, you can click the $ symbol on the menu bar to format the currency.
-Then select ‘Save As’ and save the workbook as an Excel template so that you can use and adapt it to create a BoM for a variety of products
+Then select ‘Save As’ and save the workbook as an Excel template so that you can use and adapt it to create a BOM for a variety of products

-- For each new BoM, enter the details for each part in the rows under the headings.
+- For each new BOM, enter the details for each part in the rows under the headings.
 Include as much relevant information as possible, listing the manufacturer’s part numbers to ensure every part number is unique and to avoid confusion

 - Put a system in place to track all changes to the document.
 This can be a record of all previous versions and revisions, the changes made, by whom, and when.
 Ensure that each version is clearly marked and that the most recent one is always being used